david-lev/pywa/docs/source/content/examples/sign_up_flow.rst

 This screen has two elements:

 - A :class:`TextHeading`, which welcomes the user to the store
-- A :class:`TextSubHeading`, which tells the user that they are now logged in
+- A :class:`TextSubheading`, which tells the user that they are now logged in
 - A :class:`Form`, which contains an :class:`OptIn` field that asks the user if they want to stay logged in

 The :class:`Footer` contains a button that the user can click to submit the form.
 The ``COMPLETE`` action is used to complete the flow.
-When the user clicks on the button, we are using the ``COMPLETE`` action to send the value of the :class:`OptIn` field to the server and then complete the flow.
+When the user clicks on the button, we are using the :class:`FlowActionType.COMPLETE` action to send the value of the :class:`OptIn` field to the server and then complete the flow.

+This screen is the only scrren that can complete the flow, that's why we are setting the ``terminal`` property to ``True``.

 Creating the Flow